An early look at the top 25 college football teams for 2021

 The final record showed UCLA went 3-4, but it was clear this team showed progress by losing all four games by six points or less.
 Quarterback Dorian Thompson-Robinson is back, and while running back Demetric Felton is a significant loss, the rest of the offense returns intact off a unit that averaged 35.4 points a game in 2020.
 After giving up 6.7 yards per play in 2019, UCLA’s defense held teams to 5.4 in ’20.
 Similar to the offense, the bulk of this group will return.
 Chip Kelly’s team doesn’t catch a break in scheduling, as LSU and Oregon visit the Rose Bowl, and road dates are slated for USC, Utah and Washington.

 The Utes finished the abbreviated 2020 season with a three-game winning streak, and coach Kyle Whittingham’s team could push for the South Division title if a couple of pieces fall into place.
 Baylor transfer Charlie Brewer will compete with Ja’Quinden Jackson (Texas transfer) and Cameron Rising to start under center.
 The winner of the quarterback battle will have an experienced offensive line and receiving corps to lean on.
 Tight end Brant Kuithe is among the nation’s best at his position, and a healthy Britain Covey will be a boost to the receiving corps.
-Whittingham could have a few holes to plug on defense, but end Mika Tafua is back to lead the way up front, linebacker Devin Lloyd is one of the Pac-12’s top returning defenders, and an inexperienced secondary in 2020 should turn into a strength.
+Whittingham has a few holes to plug on defense, but end Mika Tafua is back to lead the way up front, linebacker Devin Lloyd is one of the Pac-12’s top returning defenders, and an inexperienced secondary in 2020 should turn into a strength.
 The Utes usually have a strong defense under Whittingham and 2021 should be no exception.
 A road trip to BYU is on tap for Week 2, and Utah hits the road for games against Stanford and USC.
 However, Arizona State and Oregon both come to Salt Lake City.

 Other Teams to Watch